-An insurance broker serves as an intermediary between their clients and the insurance carriers.
-Since insurance brokers aren’t tied to one or more insurance companies like insurance agents are, and since they represent their clients in the insurance process, all brokers are independent insurance brokers.
+Insurance brokers serve as an intermediary between their clients and the insurance carriers.
+Since insurance brokers aren’t tied to one or more insurance companies as insurance agents are, and since they represent their clients in the insurance process, all brokers are independent insurance brokers.

-Knowing which insurance policy to purchase can be a complex and overwhelming process.
+Knowing which insurance policy to purchase can be difficult.
 This is why clients hire independent insurance brokers to help them find some structure and clarity.
-Brokers work closely with their clients and analyze their needs and budget.
-They can help their clients save a lot of valuable time and effort that they would have spent if they were to take the matter into their own hands.
+Brokers work closely with their clients to analyze their needs and budget.
+They can help clients save a lot of valuable time and effort.

-Whether or not the clients go with the option their insurance broker suggests lies entirely on them.
-However, since brokers don’t make money until their clients make the purchase, they usually suggest the best options with no strings attached to keep the process short and efficient.
+Whether or not the clients go with what their insurance broker suggests is entirely up to them.
+However, since brokers don’t make money until their clients make the purchase, they usually suggest the best options with no strings attached so as to keep the process short and efficient.